ComposioHQ/composio-fastapi/README.md

 ## Best practices

 **🎯 Effective Prompts**:
-- Be specific: "Send email to john@company.com about tomorrow's 2pm meeting" works better than "send email"
+- Be specific: "Send email to john@company.com about tomorrow's 2pm meeting" is clearer than "send email"
-- Include context: "Reply to Sarah's email about the budget with our approval"
+- Provide useful context: "Reply to Sarah's email about the budget with our approval"
-- Use natural language: The agent understands conversational requests

 **🔒 User Management**:
-- Use unique, consistent `user_id` values for each person
+- Use unique, consistent `user_id` for each person.
-- Each user maintains their own Gmail connection
+- Ensure each user has their own Gmail connected account.
-- User IDs can be email addresses, usernames, or any unique identifier
+- Keep user_id consistent across requests.

 ## Troubleshooting

 **Connection Issues**:
-- Ensure your `.env` file has valid `COMPOSIO_API_KEY` and `OPENAI_API_KEY`
+- Verify your `.env` file has valid `COMPOSIO_API_KEY` and `OPENAI_API_KEY`
-- Check that the user has completed Gmail authorization
+- Verify that the user has completed Gmail authorization
-- Verify the user_id matches exactly between requests
+- Verify that the user_id matches between requests

 **API Errors**:
-- Check the server logs for detailed error messages
+- Check server logs for detailed error messages
-- Ensure request payloads match the expected format
+- Ensure request payloads follow the expected format.
 - Visit `/docs` endpoint for API schema validation

 **Gmail API Limits**: